 Regarding private banking, OCBC Bank offers wealth management services under the name of Bank of Singapore, which is one of the most prestigious and highly reputed private banks in the world.

 Banking in Hong Kong

 Hong Kong is one of the largest and most reputed international financial centers in the world.
-In addition to being home of some of the most solid banks worldwide, it provides one of the best transactional banking services for business.
+In addition to being home to some of the most solid banks worldwide, it provides one of the best transactional banking services for business.
 No exchange controls and large availability of multi-currencies accounts, merchant accounts and payment processing services.